shamimbdpro/unlimited-theme-addons/readme.txt

 === Unlimited Theme Addon For Elementor and WooCommerce ===
 Contributors: codepopular, shamimtpi, bokhtyer
 Donate link: https://codepopular.com/product/unlimited-theme-addons/
-Tags: elementor, elements, addons, elementor addon, elementor widget, elementor form, woocommerce elementor, page builder, product grid, countdown timer, wordpress page builder
+Tags: elementor, elements, addons, elementor addon, elementor widget, elementor faq, woocommerce elementor, page builder, product grid, countdown timer, wordpress page builder
 Requires at least: 4.0
 Tested up to: 5.8
-Stable tag: 1.1.0
+Stable tag: 1.1.1
 Requires PHP: 5.6
 License: GPLv2 or later

 == Description ==
-Ehance your [Elementor](https://wordpress.org/plugins/elementor/) page builder widgets and take your website functionality to the next step.
+Enhance your [Elementor](https://wordpress.org/plugins/elementor/) page builder widgets and take your website functionality to the next step.
 It is a very essential addon for elementor. if you Looking to add extra functionality to the Elementor page builder then this plugin will be helpful for you.
 Talented developers have helped grow Elementor even further.
 Explore the most invaluable third party add-ons for Elementor.
 Using unlimited theme addons you can quickly increase your website performance.
 You can easily make a woocommerce product grid and product list using this plugin.
 We are trying to enhance your business to the next level with this plugin.

 ### [View Demo](http://codepopular.com/unlimited-theme-addons) | [Free Support](https://wordpress.org/support/plugin/unlimited-theme-addons/) | [Buy Pro with $4.99](https://codepopular.com/product/unlimited-theme-addons-pro/) | [Add a Review](https://wordpress.org/support/plugin/unlimited-theme-addons/reviews/#new-post)

 Feel free to [email us](https://codepopular.com/contact/) if you need to develop any custom widget for elementor.
-We are relaible and hgihly skilled on Elementor addons developent.
+We are reliable and hgihly skilled on Elementor addons development.

 ### [Elementor](https://wordpress.org/plugins/elementor/) page builder is required for below features.